-Plane, rip, chop and repeat until you’ve got a sizable pile of scrap wood to adorn your barrels.
+The plane, rip, chop and repeat until you’ve got a sizable pile of scrap wood to adorn your barrels.

-Grab an air powered brad nailer and start shooting the place up!
+Grab an air-powered brad nailer and start shooting the place up!

 I used a block on the bottom of the barrel to align the wooden slats so that everything would be even on the top.

-Continue working your way around the barrel until it’s completely been covered.
+Continue working your way around the barrel until it’s completely covered.
 Use sufficiently long brads so that you’ve got 1/2″ or so of nail sticking out on the inside of the barrel once you shoot your nail through the wood slats.

 Take a hammer and use it to bend down the exposed end of the brad on the inside of the barrel.
 This will lock the boards into place so the nails can’t wiggle out, as well as protect your hands during potting from all the sharp nails now on the inside of your planter.

-For the rim/top: Cut the edges of 8 short sections of scrap wood to 22.5 degrees so that they could form an octagon around the top of the full height barrel.
+For the rim/top: Cut the edges of 8 short sections of scrap wood to 22.5 degrees so that they could form an octagon around the top of the full-height barrel.
 It took a little bit of experimentation to get a perfect fit, but starting with the piece a little long and then chopping them all to the same length bit by bit, I was able to create a perfectly fitting octagon that matched my barrel.